nabzi/Google_map_sample/README.md

 - Koin lightweight dependency injection framework for Kotlin
 - Mapview for showing google map in activity
 - ListAdapter for showing data optimally in a RecyclerView
+- JUnit and Mockito for unit tests
+- Glide library for fetching images , and Retrofit for network calls

 Author : Zeinab Modir
 zeinab.modir@gmail.com